columnar-tech/dbc/docs/reference/cli.md

 `PATH`

 :   Optional.
-A path to create the [drivers list](../concepts/drivers_list.md) under.
+A path to create a [driver list](../concepts/driver_list.md) under.
 Defaults to the current working directory.

 ## add

-Add a driver to the current [drivers list](../concepts/drivers_list.md).
+Add a driver to a current [driver list](../concepts/driver_list.md).

 <h3>Usage</h3>